-Through Persian cat breeding the appearance of the cat that you know (probably the extreme Persian look) has been altered over a period of time (over the last 100 years and a perhaps more substantially over the last 30-40 years) resulting in a facial expression that has been described as “pansy-like” by the CFA, and “peeked”, “peke-faced”, “extreme”, “ultra”, “pig-faced” and “punch face” by cat fanciers.
+Through Persian cat selective breeding the appearance of the cat that you know (probably the extreme Persian look) has been altered over a period of time (substantially over the last 30-40 years) resulting in a facial appearance that has been described as “pansy-like” by the Cat Fanciers’ Association (CFA), and “peeked”, “peke-faced”, “extreme”, “ultra”, “pig-faced” and “punch-face” by cat fanciers.
 The latter term is used by sellers of the Persian in India.
 It’s a particularly unpleasant term in my mind.
 I get the point of it but you don’t want to put the idea of punching a cat into the minds of anybody.

-- an “exotic” Persian cat has been bred for short hair and can be combined with the “ultra” face.
+- The Persian cat has also been bred for short hair which is combined with the “ultra” face.
 See Exotic Shorthair.

 TICA (The International Cat Association – a competing cat association) say that there is ample evidence to support their argument that peeked Persian cats were not part of the breed.
 They also say that the traditional Persian has a normal nose in respect of its position on the face and appearance.
 They also say that the traditional Persian is a healthy cat (implying that the peeked Persian isn’t)

 In contrast the Persian CFA Breed Council says that Persian cat breeding has been astute over a century and the breeding program has improved on nature.
 They say breeders have maintained a balance between health and vigor while maintaining the gentle temperament.
 This, however, is not supported by well-known facts about the relatively poor health of the extreme-bred Persian cat with breathing problems, tear duct overflow, and a high incidence of polycystic kidney disease.
 You can read about the health of the Persian cat by clicking on this link.In 2020 I recall an airline or some airlines banning transporting Persian cats in the hold because of their breathing problems.